CristiianGB/Test-Frontend-Universal-Plastic/README.md

 # Universal Plastic Front End Test
 The web app will be developed using React and the use of tailwind will be appreciated.
-We also encourage you to use the components that you can find here.
+We also encourage you to use the components that you can find here ( Shadcn/ui components ).

 The app will have two screens:
  - Area selector